Mostar, Bosna i Hercegovina / Босна и Херцеговина - Things to Do in Mostar

 When to Visit

-The ideal time to visit Mostar is late spring through early fall (May to September), when weather is warm and perfect for exploring the outdoor attractions.
-Summer brings the liveliest atmosphere with bridge diving performances and bustling cafe terraces, though it's also the most crowded and expensive period.
-Spring and early fall offer pleasant temperatures, fewer crowds, and beautiful lighting for photography, while winter can be cold and some tourist services may have reduced hours.
+The best time to visit Mostar is late spring through early fall (May to September) when the weather is warm and perfect for exploring the outdoor attractions.
+July and August are peak tourist season with the warmest weather but also the largest crowds and highest prices.
+Spring (April-May) and early autumn (September-October) offer pleasant temperatures, fewer crowds, and beautiful lighting for photography.
+Winter can be cold and some tourist services may be limited, but the city takes on a magical quality with fewer visitors and a more authentic local atmosphere.

 Insider Tips

-Visit the bridge at sunrise for magical lighting and no crowds - it's completely different from the busy daytime scene
+Visit Stari Most at sunrise for magical lighting and no crowds - it's completely different from the busy daytime scene

-Exchange money at local exchange offices rather than using ATMs to get better rates, and always carry some cash as many places don't accept cards
+Exchange money at local exchange offices rather than banks for better rates, and always carry some cash as many places don't accept cards

 Explore Activities in Mostar